Aninhassain/converter/CONTRIBUTING.md

-# Contributing to ConverterHub 🚀
+# Contributing to AAA Converter 🚀

-Thank you for your interest in contributing to ConverterHub!
+Thank you for your interest in contributing to AAA Converter!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents